RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 }
 ```

-This connects the prompt with the added `DataSource` in previous step, and library orchestrator will inject the data source text into final prompt.
-See [AuthorPrompt](./AuthorPrompt.md) for the details.

 - **Build response**: By default, Teams-AI library replies the AI generated response as text message to user.
 If you'd like to customize the response, you can override the default SAY action (see [AI Actions](./AddAIActions.md)) or explicitly call AI model (see [AI Models](./AddAIModels.md)) to build your own replies, e.g., with adaptive cards.

-## Quick Start

 Here's a minimal set of implementations to add RAG to your app.
 In general, it implements `DataSource` to inject your own knowledge into prompt, so that AI can generate response based on the knowledge.